QUESTIONS? EMAIL OR CALL (800) 311-6646

-Young Again can actually be less expensive to feed than many premium cat foods.
-An 8 pound bag of our nutrient-dense carnivore food can feed the average kitten up to 4 months.
+Young Again is actually less expensive to feed than most other premium cat foods.
+An 8 pound bag of our nutrient-dense carnivore food can feed the average 10 pound cat up to 104 days.

 Formulated for small kittens with less than 6% starch.
 This small kibble is not recommended for adult cats.

 FREE economy ground shipping on all qualifying orders $30 and over AFTER coupons or promotions have been applied.

 Orders under $30 (product total does not include applicable tax) are subject to standard shipping costs.
 FREE shipping applies to economy ground shipping to 48 contiguous states only.
 Additional shipping charges will apply for expedited and air shipments.

 Which food should I feed?

 50/22 Li'l Bites Premium High Protein Cat Food

 Like her larger cousins in the wild, your cat is an obligate carnivore and by definition has no nutritional requirement for carbohydrates/starch or plant proteins in her diet.
 When a feline doesn’t eat her natural diet – meat and fat, she can become overweight and at risk for many diseases that can dramatically shorten her life.
 Young Again Li'l Bites Premium High Protein Cat Food uses only 100% meat protein with no grains, glutens, plant proteins or cheap fillers that may add unnecessary carbohydrates/starch.
 Cats love the natural meaty flavor of our food.
 And Li’l Bites Cat Food contains less than 6% starch and costs about 42 cents a day to feed.

 Li’l Bites is meant to be fed to very small kittens.* Li’l Bites should not be fed to flat-faced cats like Persians as it is difficult for them to pick up the small kibble.